SynteLang/SynteLang/README.md

 </Test>

 Although not particularly musical, this simple necklace illustrates mixing two signals and gating them (turning on and off) with a third signal which is a pulse wave.
-The `pulse` function can be used instead to gate a signal by a variable width. `slew 150` could be added before `out a` to smoothen the pulse for a less clicky sound.
+The `pulse` function can be used instead to gate a signal by a variable width. `slew 150hz` could be added before `out a` instead of `lpf 120hz`, both smoothen the pulse for a less clicky sound.

 **Euclidean Rhythm**